ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 ### Purpose

 This request notification is sent from the inner frame to the outer window as a posted message.
-This allows the inner window to notify the outer window it's ready to start processing requests.
+This allows the inner window to notify the outer window it's ready to start processing requests, or when browser visibility is required.

 ### Inputs